top of page

 Grade 1: Stop-motion Animation

-Using animation, each small group retold the story they wrote by designing backgrounds and molding clay figures to represent characters in their story.
+Using animation, each small group retold the story they had written by designing backgrounds and molding clay figures to represent their characters.
 They learned about sequencing, creating animated films, and expressing stories through digital storytelling.
+What a great way to combine their growing technology and writing skills.

 animation project